benjymous/annotations/sandman/sandman.19.md

 on which thread is wound.
 Bottom is a major character in the play; he is played by Will Kemp whom we saw earlier trying to enhance his role.
 That's irony for you; Kemp is acting as Bottom would.
+"Pyramus and Thisbe" is the Italian poem which Romeo and Juliet is based on.

 	Panel 4:  Act I Scene 2 lines 47-50.
 Flute, the bellows-maker, will play the heroine.
 Although it was conventional that men and boys play female roles, it was still a subject of some jest, enough so that we can understand